-- A Cross Party Working Group was established by Cleaner, Greener and Safer Overview and Scrutiny Committee in August 2019.
-The group paused in March 2020, in response to Covid measures, recommencing in June 2020.
-The Working Group were to investigate the declining recycling levels and ways in which the current level of 34.76%, in the Borough, could be increased to meet the national target of 50% in 2020 and 65% in 2035.
-The other focus was understanding the national strategy and how it impacts on Thurrock, while contributing to the development of the new Waste Strategy. - The suite of Waste Disposal Contracts required to be re-procured; and - A review of Waste Collection options undertaken, while considering the required changes for implementation, including vehicle procurement.
+- A Cross Party Working Group was established by Cleaner, Greener and Safer Overview and Scrutiny Committee to investigate the declining recycling levels and ways in which the current level of 34.76%, in the Borough, could be increased to meet the national target of 50% in 2020 and 65% in 2035.
+The other focus was understanding the national strategy and how it impacts on Thurrock, while contributing to the development of the new Waste Strategy; - The suite of Waste Disposal Contracts required to be re-procured; and - A review of Waste Collection options undertaken, while considering the required changes for implementation, including vehicle procurement.